ameyay98/PersonalProject/index.md

 - **Active user's  count for network for top city (High Active Users)** gives the User Count for the Top City for that shift and for that Year.
 It helps to identify which city has the most congession and when so that at that time some automation can be done to ease the effort.

 - **Active user's count for the perticular provider for the top city(With Max number of Active Users) at that time and year** helps to summarize the which particular provider was being accessed the most and helps if finding out multiple different cheap ways to provide if certain provider takes too much load.
+The following shows the query results :

 ![Image](Screen Shot 2020-05-04 at 11.22.17 PM.png)